Xenia101/Nichijou.kr-ver.2020/README.md

 |:------:	|:------------:	|:--:	|:------:	|:-----:	|
 |    ✔   	|       ✔      	|  ✔ 	|    ✔   	|   ✔   	|

-※ Safari - textarea does not support \n

 ## EXAMPLE

 - PC